Unity Cloud Frequently Asked Questions

 Can I access Unity Cloud if I do not have a Unity subscription?

-Unity Cloud Pro and Enterprise plans will be available for purchase in early 2024.
+Unity Cloud Pro and Enterprise plans are available for purchase.

 Compare features and pricing of Unity Cloud plans.

-Can I get Unity Cloud Pro and Enterprise standalone if I am not an existing Unity Pro or Enterprise customer?
+Can I get Unity Cloud Pro or Unity Cloud Enterprise as standalone options if I am not a Unity Pro or Unity Enterprise customer?

 If you’re new to Unity, you can sign up for a free Unity Cloud Personal subscription.

-If I have a Unity Pro, Enterprise, or Industry subscription, do I need to add more seats to get more Unity Cloud seats?
+If I have a Unity Pro, Unity Enterprise or Unity Industry subscription, do I need to add more seats to get more Unity Cloud seats?

 What is Unity Cloud pricing?